 TRANSITIONAL LIVING PROGRAM

-On site housing is available in 20 single-occupancy apartments – four apartments are for Military Veterans only.
+On site housing is available in 20 single-occupancy apartments – three apartments are for Military Veterans only.
 Residents participate in a program designed to resolve issues that might prevent transition into permanent housing.
 Maximum length of stay is two years.

 Transitional Living Program Mission: